-4.2.13 Improper Business Relationships/Conflict of Interest Prohibited other party to this ITN.
+4.2.13 Improper Business Relationships/Conflict of Interest Prohibited

+In connection with this ITN, each vendor shall ensure that no improper, unethical, or illegal relationships or conflict of interest exists between or among the vendor, the University, and any other party to this ITN.
 The University reserves the right to determine the materiality of such relationships, when discovered or disclosed, whether intended or not; and to decide whether or not vendor disqualification and/or cancellation of award shall result.
 Such disqualification and/or cancellation shall be at no fault or liability whatsoever to the University.